-- Start with a name, address and contact information: list out the main contact details so that the employer will be able to reach you with no difficulty on time.
+- Start with a name, address and contact information: list out the main contact details so that the employer will be able to reach you with no difficulty time.
 The details should be clear and featured prominently at the top of your CV.
-You can also add your LinkedIn profile within your introductory details.
+You can also add your LinkedIn profile to your introductory details.

-- Use active language: This means using power words like earned, achieved, completed, or accomplished.
+- Use active language: This means using powerful words like earned, achieved, completed, or accomplished.
 These words will leave a professional impact on the recruiter’s eye.
 If your CV is too long, you should consider making sentences shorter and ideas more concise to make them shorter.
 Stick to no more than two pages of A4 size sheets.

 - Understand the job description: Before applying for a job application, read the job description carefully.
-Because the clues are in job application only.
+Because the clues are in the job application only.
 Create bullet points and notes highlighting everything you can satisfy and those you can’t.